-Notwithstanding 3.14.6 (a), temporary sleeving may be fitted provided it is regularly removed for inspection

-- b) Grade 316 stainless wire is recommended. - c) A taut lanyard of synthetic rope may be used to secure lifelines provided the gap it closes does not exceed 100 mm (4 in).
-This lanyard shall be replaced annually at a minimum. - d) All wire, fittings, anchorage points, fixtures and lanyards shall comprise a lifeline enclosure system which has at all points at least the breaking strength of the required lifeline wire.
+- b) The minimum diameter is specified in table 8 below. - c) Stainless steel lifelines shall be uncoated and used without closefitting sleeving, however, temporary sleeving may be fitted provided it is regularly removed for inspection. - d) When stainless wire is used, Grade 316 is recommended. - e) When Dyneema® is used, Grade SK75 or SK78 is recommended. - f) A taut lanyard of synthetic rope may be used to secure lifelines provided the gap it closes does not exceed 100 mm (4 in).
+This lanyard shall be replaced annually at a minimum. - g) All wire, fittings, anchorage points, fixtures and lanyards shall comprise a lifeline enclosure system which has at all points at least the breaking strength of the required lifeline wire.

-LOA minimum wire diameter
+LOA minimum wire or rope diameter

 under 8.5 m (28ft) 3 mm (1/8 in)

 8.5m - 13 m 4 mm (5/32 in)

 over 13 m (43 ft) 5 mm (3/16 in)

-3.14.7 Pulpits, Stanchions, Lifelines - Limitations on Materials TABLE 9
+3.14.7 Pulpits, Stanchions, Lifelines - Limitations on Materials